Did You Know Ozone Can Be Bad for Your Health?

 While this electrical charging process does clean the air, many ionizers generate small amounts of ozone as a byproduct.
 As a result, it’s incredibly important to consider whether the ozone produced by the typical in-home air ionizer is acceptable for prolonged exposure.

 The Food and Drug Administration has mandated that, for indoor medical devices such as air purifiers, ozone emissions can be no higher than 0.05 parts per million, as most healthy people can be around this level of ozone without issues.
 However, people with respiratory conditions and even certain healthy people cannot handle even low ozone amounts because of the way it reacts with their unique DNA and body tissues.
 Furthermore, studies have indicated that ozone from indoor air ionizers can be even more dangerous than that same ozone level outdoors, due to the direct exposure.

 When it comes to purifying air, ozone can have some beneficial effects in reducing odors and gaseous pollutants.
 According to the EPA , however, the level of ozone needed to achieve odor elimination is above that which is generally considered safe for humans to breathe in.
-As such, an FDA-approved air ionizer will have a limited ability to improve air quality.
+As such, an approved air ionizer will have a limited ability to improve air quality.
 Ozone has also been known to react with other gases and airborne compounds in a home, causing further unexpected issues.

 Air Purifiers That Don’t Produce Ozone